meteor-vue/vue-meteor/packages/vue-apollo/README.md

 console.log(VueApollo.client);
 ```

 The first time this property is used an instance of `ApolloClient` will be automatically created with the options you set.
-Note that if you change the options with `setMeteorClientConfig()` or `setApolloClientOptions()` afterwards, they will not be applied.
+Note that if you change the options with `setMeteorClientConfig()` or `setApolloClientOptions()` afterwards, they won't be applied.

 You can also tell the package to use your own `ApolloClient` instance by setting it on the `client` property **before you start your Vue app**: